Kings MMA

 The Werdum heavyweight title

 Kings MMA's championship moment was Fabricio Werdum's UFC heavyweight title win at UFC 188 (June 2015) — submission of Cain Velasquez via guillotine choke in round 3.
-The bout was held in Mexico City at altitude, which contributed to Velasquez's cardio struggles, but Werdum's strategic preparation under Cordeiro was the technical basis for the result.
+The bout was held in Mexico City at altitude (over 7,000 feet elevation), which contributed to Velasquez's cardio struggles, but Werdum's strategic preparation under Cordeiro was the technical basis for the result.

-The 2017-2020 Kings MMA roster declined in championship-level activity.
+The 2018-2020 Kings MMA roster declined in championship-level activity.
 Cordeiro's coaching reputation has remained strong, and the gym continues to attract Brazilian and Latin-American fighters preparing major UFC bouts.
+The destination-camp model has continued to define the gym's competitive identity, with visiting athletes regularly using the facility for specific camps.

 The legacy